Bridge View Inn

-Bridge View Inn is a heritage-listed former hotel and bank building which now contains bed and breakfast accommodation, a museum and commercial enterprises at 28-30 Louee Street, Rylstone, Mid-Western Regional Council, New South Wales, Australia.
+Bridge View Inn is a heritage-listed former hotel and bank building which now contains bed and breakfast accommodation, a museum and commercial enterprises at 28–30 Louee Street, Rylstone, in the Central West region of New South Wales, Australia.
 It was built from 1860 to 1870.
-It is also known as Bridge Hotel, Rylstone Historical Society Building and Bridgeview Inn.
+It is also known as Bridge Hotel, Rylstone Historical Society Building, and Bridgeview Inn.
 The property is owned by Rylstone and District Historical Society.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-In the early 1860s Goodwin Squires Hall and his family arrived in Rylstone, having previously spent some time on the Turon River goldfields near Sofala.
-Goodwin Spires Hall was an emancipist who had been transported in to NSW as a convict in1836 for manslaughter.
-He acquired land at the northern end off Louee Street where he built a number of cottages and a general store.
+In the early 1860s Goodwin Spires Hall and his family arrived in Rylstone, having previously spent some time on the Turon River goldfields near Sofala.
+Goodwin Spires Hall was an emancipist who had been transported into NSW as a convict in 1836 for manslaughter.
+He acquired land at the northern end of Louee Street where he built a number of cottages and a general store.
 The area became known as Halls Corner and two of his early Victorian cottages remain.
-His son later operated a newsagency, a fancy goods store and boot business in the corner buildings.
+His son later operated a newsagency, a fancy goods store, and a boot business in the corner buildings.

-The building of the Bridge Hotel (as it was first known) in the late 1860s, on land south of the cottages, was one of Hall's major projects and although the architect and builder are not known it is possible that Purvis may have been involved.
-Purvis was an experienced stonemason in the town and had constructed a number of well-executed buildings in and around Rylstone at the time (such as the Dabee and Carwell homesteads) and also later the fine three storey sandstone mill in Louee Street opposite the Bridge Inn.
-Apparently the inn was so named because it faced the road bridge over the Cudgegong River at the end of Hall Street (the White Bridge, the second of four road bridges built in Rylstone).
+The building of the Bridge Hotel (as it was first known) in the late 1860s, on land south of the cottages, was one of Hall's major projects, and although the architect and builder are not known Purvis may have been involved.
+Purvis was an experienced stonemason in the town and had constructed a number of well-executed buildings in and around Rylstone at the time (such as the Dabee and Carwell homesteads) and also later the fine three-storey sandstone mill in Louee Street opposite the Bridge Inn.
+Apparently, the inn was so named because it faced the road bridge over the Cudgegong River at the end of Hall Street (the White Bridge, the second of four road bridges built in Rylstone).

-The Bridgeview was one of four inns in the late 1860s in Rylstone; these were Walton's Colonial Inn (the oldest and formerly opposite the post office), Mr Hayes' The Shamrock (formerly at the lower end of Mudgee Street), Mr Owens' The Globe (south of the Bridge Hotel in Louee Street) and Hall's Bridge Hotel.
+The Bridgeview was one of four inns in the late 1860s in Rylstone; these were Walton's Colonial Inn (the oldest and formerly opposite the post office), Mr. Hayes' The Shamrock (formerly at the lower end of Mudgee Street), Mr. Owens' The Globe (south of the Bridge Hotel in Louee Street) and Hall's Bridge Hotel.
 Hall leased the business to various operators (Muir, Owen, Brown, Stollery and Crosley) from 1872 until the license lapsed in 1895.